simp/simp-doc/docs/HOWTO/90_Misc/Unpack_dvd.rst

 ..
 WARNING::

    At this time :program:`unpack_dvd` does not work with EL8 ISOs.
-EL8 introduced modules to repositories and it can not handle these.
-It will extract some but all of RPMs on an EL8 ISO.
+EL8 introduced modules to repositories and :program:`unpack_dvd` can not handle these.
+   It will extract some but not all of RPMs on an EL8 ISO.